 - Zoos and Botanical Gardens

 A biodiversity hotspot is a region with a significant reservoir of biodiversity that is under threat from humans.
 To qualify as a biodiversity hotspot on Myers 2000 edition of the hotspot-map, a region must meet two strict criteria: it must contain at least 0.5% or 1,500 species of vascular plants as endemics, and it has to have lost at least 70% of its primary vegetation.
-Around the world, 25 areas qualify under this definition, with nine others possible candidates.
-3 regions that satisfy these criteria exist in India and they are : The Western Ghats and Sri Lanka, The Eastern Himalayas and Indo-Burma.
+Around the world, 25 areas qualify under this definition, with nine other possible candidates.
+3 regions that satisfy these criteria exist in India and they are: The Western Ghats and Sri Lanka, The Eastern Himalayas, and Indo-Burma.

-Sites on the World Heritage List are cultural, natural or mixed properties recognized by the World Heritage Committee (UNESCO) has being of outstanding universal value.
+Sites on the World Heritage List are cultural, natural, or mixed properties recognized by the World Heritage Committee (UNESCO) has been of outstanding universal value.
 There are 29 World Heritage Sites in India, 23 are cultural sites and the other six are natural sites.